nicolasedh/hexBlocker/README-install.txt

 And everything should work.
 Right.

-I have only tested to build hexBlocker on ubuntu 12.04.
-The needed packages are
+I have only tested to build hexBlocker on Fedora 23.
+HexBlocker workds with the fedora packaged vtk.
+You can install it with dnf install vtk vtk-devel vtk-qt

-sudo apt-get install build-essential flex bison cmake zlib1g-dev qt4-dev-tools libqt4-dev gnuplot libreadline-dev libncurses-dev libxt-dev
+In wich case you should modify the installscript so it doesn't download VTK.

 For OpenSUSE the following packages names are different. libqt4-dev ---> libqt4-devel